National Pension Scheme (NPS)

 - Fund management fee has been increased for both government and Non-government fund.
 Points of presence fee have also been raised.

 - Tax is levied on withdrawals and after maturity, the return received is also taxable.

 - The mandatory annuity limits the incentive and return.
 There is a limit to choose the insurers from where the annuity is to be bought.
 The minimal returns out of the scheme are not tax exempted.

 - NPS is low on equity, however, over the longer period it offers high interests.

-With so many unfavourable conditions, it doesn’t make a friendly investment option, however, to promote this, there have been certain changes made in the scheme for salaried individuals.
+With so many unfavorable conditions, it doesn’t make a friendly investment option, however, to promote this, there have been certain changes made in the scheme for salaried individuals.
 Withdrawals have been made tax free.
 There have been amendments under section 80CCD and the gap between salaried and self-employed has also been removed.
 The tax benefit is now applicable for self-employed individuals also.
 Thus, making NPS popular for customers.